Skip to content

 The Worker still validates destinations and runtime policy.
 That is the last line of defense, not the first.

-Use Cloudflare WAF rules, rate limiting, Bot Fight Mode, Browser Integrity Check, managed rules, and Access where they match the layer.
+Use Cloudflare WAF rules, rate limiting, Browser Integrity Check, managed rules, AI crawler controls, and Access where they match the layer.
 Commodity abuse should stop before application code runs.
+Avoid challenge-style or page-rewriting controls on strict-CSP public HTML; blocking suspicious traffic is safer than asking Cloudflare to inject Challenge Platform JavaScript into redirector pages. vanityURLs HTML also sends Cache-Control: no-transform so edge features should not rewrite the built page.

 That separation keeps the evidence clean: